I want to talk about a model I’ve worked out for recognising how a certain kind of show works.

 In a clown troupe, there are three traditional roles:

 The Character Clown: a clown with a specific regonisable role to play outside of the general Auguste action and status competition.
-They might be a housewife or a policeman or some other distinct role clearly signaled by dress.
-Whatever it is, they have a status, function and costume that is marked apart from what’s going on with everyone else.
+They might be a housewife or a policeman or some other distinct role clearly signaled by costume.
+Whatever it is, they have a status, function and look that is marked apart from what’s going on with everyone else.
 One particular sub-type of Character Clown is the Tramp, a type Charlie Chaplin immortalised his own version of.

 My argument is that this clown troupe structure has evolved into an enduringly popular modern sitcom set-up.
 It's often, but not exclusively, seen in workplace sitcoms.
 So: